resbaz/nectar-cloud-lessons/Lessons/Lesson_V/Lesson_V.md

 allows an application to run on one machine, and the applications graphical user interface to appear on another.
 Here the X refers to X-Windows.
 11 refers to the version of X windows.
 X11 forwarding simply means that `ssh` will allow the X11 software installed on your local machine to render the graphical application being run on the remote machine.

+It's kind of like TV: the server is broadcasting the user interface to your local machine.

 ## Browsing the web via Firefox